10 Reasons To Visit Bhutan

 Most of the tourists visiting Bhutan from India come here to breathe the fresh air and relax.
 You read that right!
-Bhutan holds the distinction of being the only carbon negative country in the world.
+Bhutan holds the distinction of being the only carbon-negative country in the world.
 This is a monumental title to hold.
 Think peaceful, untouched landscapes, punctuated only by the sounds of its rich wildlife and gurgling rivers.
 Bhutan’s Constitution mandates that 60% of its lands be under forest cover at all times, with the current forest cover approximated at 72%.

-This of course makes it not only carbon neutral, but also the only carbon negative country in the world!
+This of course makes it not only carbon-neutral but also the only carbon-negative country in the world!
 They don’t just talk about sustainable development and ecological preservation as a future goal, but already practice it in full force.

-Key among the many things the 4th King is credited which are converting Bhutan into a constitutional democracy and convincing its people to vote for their first Parliament in 2008.
-This transformation was a royal directive, rather than a sociology economic result.
+Key among the many things the 4th King is credited which is converting Bhutan into a constitutional democracy and convincing its people to vote for their first Parliament in 2008.
+This transformation was a royal directive, rather than a sociological economic result.
 This move ended the century-old monarchical rule and gave the citizens a more empowering role in their country’s progress.
-While the people love their royal family and pictures of the current King, his Queen, and 2-year-old son adorn the walls of shops, restaurants, and even homes; they now also have a bigger say in governance.
+While the people love their royal family and pictures of the current King, his Queen, and his 2-year-old son adorn the walls of shops, restaurants, and even homes; they now also have a bigger say in governance.

-It is hard to imagine that is just forty-odd years ago, Bhutan didn’t participate in the world.
+It is hard to imagine that just forty-odd years ago, Bhutan didn’t participate in the world.
 There were fewer than 20 cars, the United Nations hadn’t recognized it as a country and it had never been invaded or colonized; remaining free from western influence.
 (Fun fact: Bhutan didn’t participate in World War II)

 This has largely continued to be the theme.
 No McDonald’s, no Starbucks, no giant supermarkets, no skyscrapers, no western architecture, no billboards advertising products (western or local).
 Bhutan is refreshingly devoid of some of the most familiar sights your eyes are drawn to when you visit a new country.

-Bhutan Preserve its tradition and culture.
+Bhutan Preserves its tradition and culture.

 There are no traffic signals in Bhutan